MathExcel students work together in small groups

 What do MathExcel Students Do?

-MathExcel students attend three hours of lectures per week, like other Calculus students, and take the same exams.
-The difference is that MathExcel students also get six hours per week of problem solving workshops designed to hone Calculus skills and promote success.
-MathExcel students in the Spring Term 113 section meet once a week for a 90-minute problem solving workshop.
+MathExcel students attend three hours of lectures per week, like all other Calculus students, and take the same exams.
+The difference is that MathExcel students get 4.5 hours per week of problem-solving workshops designed to hone Calculus skills and promote success, whereas regular calculus students get 2.5 hours.
+MathExcel students in the Spring Term of 113 meet once a week for a 1.5 hour problem-solving workshop in addition to the 2.5 hours that all calculus students take.

 Who is MathExcel for?